Alexander Mosaic: The Alexander Mosaic in the History of the House

 According to Hoffmann, the Alexander exedra was not originally part of the layout of the first peristyle.
 Hoffmann has observed that the first peristyle, originally built in the Doric order, belongs to the earliest phase of the house.
 The layout of the first peristyle is the key to the house's design, in both practice and theory.
 The first peristyle dominates the house not only visually and functionally, but it also commands the design, determining the locations and the dimensions of the other major parts.
 The room is so strategically placed that it would not be an exaggeration to say that the rest of the house had been designed and built around the site with the great treasure of mosaic art set in its floor.

-Next, Hoffmann argues, the second phase of the house-the second House of the Faun-commenced through an extensive rebuilding and renovating of the first house.
+Next, Hoffmann argues, the second phase of the house, the "second House of the Faun", was commenced through an extensive rebuilding and renovating of the first house.
 The first peristyle (36) was "refashioned in the Ionic order and was reconstructed into a new peristyle.
 The Alexander exedra (37) was constructed, facing south, onto the first peristyle.
-A major renovation phase beginning ca. 110 B.C.E. and ending ca. 75 B.C.E., comprised a new decoration in the so-called First Style (including all the well-known mosaic pavements), as well as the insertion of a second entrance into the tetrastyle atrium, a switch from Doric to Ionic in the portico of the small peristyle, and the construction of the large north peristyle.
+A major renovation phase beginning c.
+110 BC and ending c.
+75 BC comprised a new decoration in the so-called First Style (including all the well-known mosaic pavements), as well as the insertion of a second entrance into the tetrastyle atrium, a switch from Doric to Ionic in the portico of the small peristyle, and the construction of the large north peristyle.

 In addition to the Alexander Mosaic, several other floor mosaics representing Nilotic events and theatrical masks surround the Alexander Mosaic.
 This piece of art draws from various artistic periods and movements, including Roman, Hellenistic, and Italic.
-The name of this mosaic comes from the fact that it was found in a period of the Roman Empire known as the "late Roman Republic."